Craig Clarke: New Zealand

 During Clarke's domestic career he has reached the quarter-finals of New Zealand's National Provincial Championship on three occasions, once with Canterbury in the 2006 season, and twice with Taranaki in their 2007 and 2008 campaigns.
 He has also played in two semi-finals, again with Canterbury and Taranaki in 2005 and 2012 respectively, but has never played in a final.
 He became a Crusaders Wider Training Group member in 2005, making his Super 12 debut against the Reds, he went on to gain two more caps later that year.
 In 2007 he again made the Crusaders Wider Training Group which only prompted a move to the Hurricanes.
 Clarke was capped 13 times for the Hurricanes in 2008, including seven starts at lock.

 Clarke was drafted to the Chiefs for the 2009 season, and was of their most consistent performers towards the Super 14 final against the Bulls.
 In the final, however, the Chiefs were beaten convincingly, with a final score of 61–17.
 He then re-signed with the Chiefs in 2010 and 2011, with the team finishing both years in tenth place.
 In the 2012 season, Clarke was co-captain of the side as the team won its first ever title, beating the Sharks 37–6 in the final.
 The following season Clarke led the team to another final, this time facing the Brumbies.
-The Chiefs became the 4th Super Rugby franchise to record back to back title wins, when they bet the Australian side 27–22, with this being Clarke's final game for the team.
+The Chiefs became the 4th Super Rugby franchise to record back to back title wins, when they beat the Australian side 27–22, with this being Clarke's final game for the team.